ostracod/tractor-old/README.md

 FIXED <name>, <type>, <value>
 ```

 Declares a variable with name `<name>` which will be stored in the fixed data region.
 This region lies outside all frames, and may be non-volatile depending on the target platform.
-The variable will have type `<type> & fixed`, and will be initialized with value `<value>`.
+The variable will have type `<type> & fixedT`, and will be initialized with value `<value>`.

 **Block scope statement:**